-Curriculum Development and Comparative Education -I (EDU/3/CC8)
+Paper-XIV- Curriculum Development and Comparative Education -I (EDUC-301)

-Credits: 4 (Lectures: 60) Marks: 100 Duration of exam: 3 Hrs.
-Theory: 70; IA: 30 amedit pres for 15 5 whole syllabus.
+The examiner is required to set nine questions in all.
+The first question will be compulsory consisting of five short questions (2 marks each) covering the whole syllabus.
 In addition, eight more questions will be set unit-wise comprising two questions from each of the four units, the students shall be required to attempt five questions in all selecting one question from each unit including the compulsory question.